woojoo666/arcana-notes/notes9.md

 * but what if we do know? what if we only allow club members to drop things off at the chest
 * so we basically can statically bind the chest input to each club member,
-* 	so the chest is constantly "watched" the club members, and the club members alone
+	* so the chest is constantly "watching" the club members, and the club members alone

 * well then, using a for-loop or a foreach() to insert to the chest object
 * is like a club member, sending a helper elf to drop things off for them